Aussie B2B marketplace TradeSquare launches on Mirakl's cloud platform

 Mirakl claims that despite the substantial growth of B2B marketplaces, half of B2B buyers say they still prefer to make work-related purchases on B2C websites, missing out on wholesale pricing in exchange for a more refined shopping experience.

-Mirakl’s APAC and Americas EVP for customer access Tzipi Avioz said TradeSquare was a standout example of digital innovation.
+Mirakl’s APAC and Americas EVP for customer success Tzipi Avioz said TradeSquare was a standout example of digital innovation.

 “We stand ready and able to help companies of all sizes in Australia & New Zealand quickly implement this proven model in order to launch, sustain and grow a successful business in recovery and beyond.”